stefbou9/medieval-village/README.md

 Developed a 3D Unity project using the Universal Render Pipeline, featuring custom player controls and interaction scripts.
 Demonstrated knowledge of Unity scripting, asset integration, and scene setup.
 Project showcases proficiency with C# and real-time 3D workflows.

+- Custom player controller (movement, camera, breathing, sprint)
+- Scene setup and lighting using URP
+- Example integration of Unity scripting (C#)
+- (Optional) Demo scenes/asset packs, which have been excluded due to licensing

 ## ⚠️ Asset and Scene Exclusions
 To comply with licensing, most third-party asset packs and demo scenes are **excluded** from this public repository.
 This means:
 - The following folders/assets are missing in this version: